vivekalex61/triplet-loss/README.md

 .
 The aim of pre-processing is an improvement of the image data that suppresses undesired distortions or enhances some image features relevant for further processing and analysis task.

 Ref : https://www.mygreatlearning.com/blog/introduction-to-image-pre-processing/

 MNIST digits classification dataset.
 This is a dataset of 60,000 28x28 grayscale images of the 10 digits, along with a test set of 10,000 images.
 More info can be found at the MNIST homepage.
 #### Triplet image pair creation
 The model needs pair of inputs (postive image, anchor image , negative image)

 ### Model building and training

-Model building has two parts:
+Model building has three parts:

 1)Base model creation